bxparks/AUniter/README.md

 There are 3 components to the **AUniter** package:

-1. A command line tool (`tools/auniter.sh`) that can compile and upload Arduino programs.
+1. A command line tool [`tools/auniter.sh`](tools/) that can compile and upload Arduino programs.
 It can also upload unit tests written in [AUnit](https://github.com/bxparks/AUnit) and validate the success and failure of the unit tests.
-1. Integration of the `auniter.sh` script with a locally hosted Jenkins system (`jenkins/`) to provide continuous build and test integration upon changes to the source code repository.
+1. A locally hosted [Jenkins Integration](jenkins/) to provide Ccontinuous Integration (CI) of unit tests upon changes to the source code repository.
-    * This depends on the `auniter.sh` above.
+    * This depends on the `auniter.sh` described above.
     * As of v1.8 or so, I no longer use this integration because:
         1. the Arduino IDE is simply too slow, with some of my projects taking 1-2 hours to run through all the test suites,